sfraser-dev/perl-analyse-excel-spreadsheet-old-abos/README.md

-Perl script to summerise a spreadsheet.
+Perl script to analyse an Excel spreadsheet.